 Your application will be classed as late and you will reduce your chances of gaining a place at your chosen schools.
 You must give a reason as to why your application was submitted late.
 For applications received after 15 January 2020 but on or before 10 February 2020 we may be able to consider your application for exceptional reasons.
 For example, you may have just moved into the area.
 In such circumstances proof of ownership or tenancy of your address will be required.

 Each late application will be decided on its own merits.
 You need to be aware that if we agree to consider a late application as on-time for exceptional reasons this does not in itself mean that we can offer your child a place.
 It simply means that your application will be considered in accordance with the admission criteria along with all other applications that were received on time.

-Late applications received after 4 February 2019 will not be processed until after 16 April 2019 however an offer will be made for your catchment school or if this is not available at the next nearest school with places available measured as the crow flies from the main entrance of the school to your home address.
+Late applications received after 10 February 2020 will not be processed until after 16 April 2020 however an offer will be made for your catchment school or next nearest school with places available measured as the crow flies from the main entrance of the school to your home address.
 If you submit a late application you must explain the reason on your form as to why it is late.